labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step4.md

 Route 4: 91,405,538 rides
 ```

-Exit the Python interpreter:
+Finally, exit the Python interpreter by running the following command:

 ```python
 exit()
 ```

 We can see that the column-oriented approach not only saves memory but also allows us to perform the same analyses as before.
-This demonstrates how different data storage strategies can significantly impact performance while still presenting the same interface to the user.
+This shows how different data storage strategies can have a significant impact on performance while still providing the same interface for us to work with the data.